11 ways to prevent Zika in Bali

 How to prevent catching Zika in Bali:

-Cover up.
 Wear light fabrics that cover as much skin as possible.
 Loose cotton shirts or kaftans plus harem pants are great options for preventing mosquito bites, especially as the fabrics aren’t tight on the skin (mosquitos can bite through fabric).